Size-Ramsey numbers of graphs with maximum degree three: Proof outline

 It may seem like we are close to being done now, since we know how to handle each of the parts in the decomposition of $H$.
 But this is not really the case, as there are many difficulties to overcome.
 The main challenge lies in the fact that the host graphs we need for induced cycles on the one hand, and for the bounded treewidth part on the other, are very different, as are the embedding strategies used in these two cases.
 We cannot simply, for example, take a union of these two host graphs, as the adversary may colour one of them in blue and the other in red, and then we could not find all parts in the same colour.
 Instead, we need to carefully intertwine the two host graphs into a new host graph in such a way that if one part of the decomposition cannot be found in say blue, this guarantees that \emph{all} parts can be found in red.

 The host graph for bounded degree bounded treewidth graphs constructed by Kam\v{c}ev, Liebenau, Wood, and Yepremyan~\cite{kamcev2021size} is a blow-up of a third power of a random regular graph, in which each vertex of the random regular graph is replaced by a constant-sized clique, and each edge---by a complete bipartite graph.
 We make use of a slight modification of this host graph, where we use a blow-up of a binomial random graph $G(n', \frac{\log{n'}}{n'})$ instead, and take many copies of it (each with fresh randomness), superimposed in a particular way, as our host graph.
-Namely, we first sample a graph $G \sim G^C(n,p)$ with $p = n^{-1/2 + \delta}$, and then partition almost all of its cliques of size $C$ into a number of almost perfect packings (disjoint cliques which cover almost all vertices).
+Namely, we first sample a graph $G \sim G^C(n,p)$ with $p = n^{-1/2 + \delta}$, and then partition almost all of its cliques of size $C$ into a number of almost perfect packings (disjoint cliques which cover almost all vertices), see Lemma~\ref{lem:partition-into-matchings}.
 On top of each such packing, we add a freshly generated copy of a blow-up of the third power of $G(n', \frac{\log{n'}}{n'})$, such that the blow-up of each vertex of $G(n', \frac{\log{n'}}{n'})$ is mapped to one of the cliques in the packing.
-The union of $G^C(n,p)$ with all these blow-ups of third powers of $G(n', \frac{\log{n'}}{n'})$ is our host graph $\Gamma$.
+The union of $G^C(n,p)$ with all these blow-ups of third powers of $G(n', \frac{\log{n'}}{n'})$ is our host graph $\Gamma$ (see Definition~\ref{defin:the-a-i-s}).

-We prove that if the decomposition part of bounded treewidth is not present in blue in the host graph $\Gamma$, it is present in red \emph{and} we can find 20 linear-sized sets, where each two of them form a dense red regular pair.
-We then use those 20 sets to embed the induced cycles in red similarly to before.
-Let us note that finding the 20 sets with the required density is another important and technically involved part of the proof, relying on Tur\'an's theorem, results from \cite{kamcev2021size}, and a number of careful counting arguments.
+We prove that if the decomposition part of bounded treewidth is not present in blue in the host graph $\Gamma$, it is present in red (Lemma~\ref{lem:universal-graph-existence}) \emph{and} we can find 21 linear-sized sets, where each two of them form a dense red regular pair (Proposition~\ref{prop:q-partition-or-cliques}, Lemmas~\ref{lem:density-from-cliques} and~\ref{lem:regular-clique-complete-bipartite-graphs}).
+We then use those sets to embed the long induced cycles in red similarly to before (Theorem~\ref{thm:embed-in-regular-pairs}).
+Let us note that finding the 21 sets with the required density is another important and technically involved part of the proof, relying on Tur\'an's theorem, results from \cite{kamcev2021size}, and a number of careful counting arguments.